enxas/xml-parser/README.md

 XML parser that takes XML string and outputs it in JSON format.
 It doesn't use any libraries or dependencies so you can use it in Node.js or browsers.
 I made this as an exercise, so it might not handle more advanced use cases.

+## Installation

+Install via NPM `npm i @enxas/xml-parser` or copy `index.js` from git repo and paste it into your project folder.

 ## Basic Usage

 ```js